 Youth Conservation Award

 The youth of Australia make significant contributions to the conservation movement through innovative projects and ideas.
-It is young people who can drive lasting and sustainable change; who will become the next ambassadors in environmental conservation and hopefully the successors to the current board of the Australian Wildlife Society.
-Australian youth can play a vital role in the conservation of Australian wildlife.
-The Australian Wildlife Society would like to see these special young people recognised and rewarded.
+It is young people who can drive lasting and sustainable change, who will become the next ambassadors in environmental conservation and hopefully the successors to the Australian Wildlife Society’s current board.
+Australian youth can play a vital role in the preservation of Australian wildlife.
+The Australian Wildlife Society would like to see these remarkable young people recognised and rewarded.
 We aim to inspire young people to have a stake in environmental conservation by rewarding and recognising their efforts.

 The aims of the Australian Wildlife Society Youth Conservation Award are:

-- Increase awareness of wildlife conservation, and attract new members to the Australian Wildlife Society.
+- Increase awareness of wildlife conservation and attract new members to the Australian Wildlife Society, and

-- Reward young individuals and organisations made up of young people who do not reach the criteria for judging of the Community Wildlife Conservation Award, the Serventy Conservation Award and the Rehabilitation Award.
+- Reward young individuals and organisations made up of young people who do not meet the criteria of the Community Conservation Award, Serventy Conservation Award, and the Wildlife Rehabilitation Award.

 Applicants must be 18 years old or younger.

-The application process will be advertised online through our website and social media and through our monthly newsletter.
-It will also feature in Australian Wildlife.
+The application process will be promoted via the website, social media platforms, monthly newsletters, and the Australian Wildlife magazine.
 Applications will be received annually by 31 December.

 Winners will be notified by mail, and full results published in the Society’s magazine.
-Announcement and presentation to the winner are to be made at the AGM/Luncheon, held in March each year, along with the Serventy Award, the Community Award and the Rehabilitation Award.
+Announcement and presentation to the winner will be made at the AGM/Luncheon and the Serventy Conservation Award, the Community Conservation Award, and the Youth Conservation Award.

 » REQUIRES ADOBE ACROBAT READER TO VIEW.
 YOU CAN DOWNLOAD FREE VERSION HERE.